 Per Stirpes – A Latin phrase meaning “per branch” and is a method for distributing property according to the family tree whereby descendants take the share their deceased ancestor would have taken if the ancestor were living.
 Each branch of the named person's family is to receive an equal share of the estate.
 If all children are living, each child would receive a share, but if a child is not living, that child's share would be divided equally among the deceased child's children.

-Pour-Over Will – A will used in conjunction with a revocable trust to pass title at death to property not transferred to the trust during lifetime.
+Pour-Over Will – A will used in conjunction with a revocable trust to pass title at death to property not transferred to the trust during one's lifetime.

-Power of Appointment – A power given to an individual (usually a beneficiary) under the terms of a trust to appoint property to certain persons upon termination of that individual’s interest in the trust or other specified circumstances.
+Power of Appointment – A power given to an individual (usually a beneficiary) under the terms of a trust to appoint property to certain persons upon the termination of that individual's interest in the trust or other specified circumstances.
 The individual given the power is usually referred to as a “holder” of the power.
 The power of appointment may be general, allowing the property to be appointed to anyone, including the holder, or limited, allowing the property to be distributed to a specified group or to anyone other than the holder.
-Property subject to a general power of appointment is includible in the holder’s gross estate for federal estate tax purposes.
+Property subject to a general power of appointment is includible in the holder's gross estate for federal estate tax purposes.

 Power of Attorney – Authorization, by a written document, that one individual may act in another's place as agent or attorney-in-fact with respect to some or all legal and financial matters.
 The scope of authority granted is specified in the document and may be limited by statute in some states.
 A power of attorney terminates on the death of the person granting the power (unless “coupled with an interest”) and may terminate on the subsequent disability of the person granting the power (unless the power is “durable” under the instrument or state law).

-Power of Withdrawal – A presently exercisable power in favor of the power holder other than a power exercisable in a fiduciary capacity limited by an ascertainable standard, or which is exercisable by another person only upon consent of the trustee or a person holding an adverse interest in the trust.
+Power of Withdrawal – A presently exercisable power in favor of the power holder other than a power exercisable in a fiduciary capacity limited by an ascertainable standard or which is exercisable by another person only upon consent of the trustee or a person holding an adverse interest in the trust.